 Causes of Myasthenia Gravis

-Neurotransmitters are chemicals released by nerves to communicate with the muscles.
-These neurotransmitters attach onto receptors over the muscle cells at the nerve-muscle junction.
+Neurotransmitters are chemicals released by nerve endings to communicate with the muscles to cause contraction.
+These neurotransmitters attach to receptors over the muscle cells at the nerve-muscle junction.

-Myasthenia gravis occurs when your immune system causes your antibodies to damage or block acetylcholine receptor sites for your muscles.
-As a result, very few receptor sites are available, and fewer nerve signals are received by your muscles, leading to weakness.
+MG is what occurs when your immune system causes your antibodies to damage or block acetylcholine receptor sites in your muscles.
+Ase a result, very few receptor sites are available, and fewer nerve signals are received by your muscles, leading to weakness and less contraction.

 This disease may also occur when antibodies restrict the activity of a protein called muscle-specific receptor tyrosine kinase (MuSK).
-This protein is responsible for the formation of the nerve-muscle junction, and when antibodies attack this protein, it can lead to myasthenia gravis.
+This protein is responsible for nerve-muscle junction formation.
+When antibodies attack this protein, it can lead to myasthenia gravis.

-Lastly, myasthenia gravis may occur when antibodies work against a protein, lipoprotein-related protein 4 (LRP4).
+Lastly, MG disease may occur when antibodies work against a protein, lipoprotein-related protein 4 (LRP4).

-Studies have shown other antibodies to be involved as causative factors, and their number is expected to rise.
+Studies have shown other antibodies’ involvement as causative factors, and they expect their number to rise.

-However, in some patients, myasthenia gravis doesn’t develop due to antibodies blocking acetylcholine, LRP4, or MuSK.
-This kind of condition is known as antibody-negative or seronegative myasthenia gravis.
+Myasthenia gravis doesn’t develop in some patients due to antibodies blocking acetylcholine, LRP4, or MuSK.
+This kind of condition is what is known as seronegative MG or antibody-negative.
 Researchers believe that while this type of myasthenia gravis doesn’t appear to involve antibodies, it still has an autoimmune basis.